Community Herbalism Course

 Instructor, Amber Graziano

 This class intertwines oracle cards, writing prompts, and personal rituals to guide you in creating a custom seasonal fragrance.
-Explore the art of blending essential oils to construct a harmonious accord, while using scent to support our emotional health.
-Join us for a sensory adventure where self-discovery meets the alchemy of personalized scent crafting.
+Explore the art of blending essential oils to construct a harmonious accord, while using scent to support our emotional & spiritual health.

-Instructors, Heather Powell, Community Herbalist & Plant Witch & Amber Graziano
+Instructor, Heather Powell, Community Herbalist & Plant Witch

 Explore the profound realm of spiritual heart herbs, aphrodisiacs, and ritual plants.
 Delve into the wisdom of these botanical allies, discovering their transformative powers in enhancing connection, fostering passion, enriching ritual practices and encouraging liminal space.
 Join us for an intimate exploration of nature's sacred offerings for mind, body, and soul.